images 1 1

 A gold panning campaign is an ad strategy where you put a large number of loosely relevant keywords in a broad match campaign and keep them all at very low bids.

 The main idea behind it is that you’re casting a very wide net for visibility.
-So even if the search terms you get for it aren’t super relevant, and you don’t show up that often because of your low bids, you’ll still get enough traffic to make some sales – and oftentimes it will happen at a very low ACoS.
+So even if the search terms you get for it aren’t super relevant, and you don’t show up that often because of your low bids, you’ll still get enough traffic to make some sales – and oftentimes, it will happen at a very low ACoS.

-The only downside though is that it’s very hard to gain significant volume using gold panning.
 In the screenshot above, you can see that we only did about $35,000 in sales between January and September.

-5. Catch All Campaigns
+5. Catch-All Campaigns

 6. Ranking Campaigns